RLOpenCatalyst/rg-doc/source/Features.rst

 **NOTE**: The verification email will be sent from **"no-reply@verificationemail.com"**.
 If you don't get the link please check the spam folder.

 Users can choose a password and click on the “Submit” button.

+**Note**: The password policy should meet the following requirement :
+   a.
+The minimum password length of 8 characters and a maximum of 16 characters.
+   b.
+It should have atleast one lower case character(a-z).
+   c.
+It should have atleast one upper case character(A-Z).
+   d.
+It should have atleast one number(0-9).
+   e.
+It should have atleast one special character(= + - ^ $ * . [ ] { } ( ) ? ! @ # % & / , > < ' : ; | _ ~ `)

 On successful validation, users will be allowed to login into the Research Gateway.

 .. image:: images/password1.png